This is part 2 of a series of 4 discussions on the intensity surrounding acquisition integrations.

 - Demand accountability from your management team

-- Reprimand political behaviors
+- Call out and reprimand political behaviors

 - Be available to listen and to help.
 Do not be isolated from employees